Essoen/Dash/README.md

 ### Features
 - Lists upcoming and downloaded episodes from SickBeard
 - Shortcuts to your favorite services (SABnzbd, CouchPotato and SickBeard)
-- Lets you open the downloaded episodes directly in VLC (or other software) (to be implemented)
+- @TODO: Lets you open the downloaded episodes directly in VLC (eg. get the  URL)
-- Let's you check off the episodes you've seen (not finished)
+- @TODO: Let's you check off the episodes you've seen (not finished)
+- @TODO: Settings-page and implemet CoachPotato-support (with the option to turn that on or off)

 ### Installation
 @TODO